 Portland Audubon owns and manages two forested parcels, Ten Mile Creek and Pine Tree Sanctuaries, totaling 216 acres within the MAMU IBA.
 Paul Engelmeyer, Portland Audubon's Coastal IBA Coordinator, manages these lands for Portland Audubon with a litany of land management goals: improve forest canopy, encourage wildlife habitat diversity, encourage succession to old-growth forest characteristics, create a model for community based protection and restoration efforts.
 He also works to influence surrounding landowners to shift toward a protection and restoration strategy for the surrounding forest.

-In addition, Audubon is working with Our Oceans to create a system of Marine Reserves and Marine Protected Areas along Oregon's coast to protect critical ocean habitat for seabirds and other marine species.
-A bill that would establish three new marine reserves, one of them at Cape Perpetua adjacent to the Marbled Murrelet Important Bird Area, is currently making its way through the Oregon legislature.
+Recently, Audubon also worked with the Our Oceans campaign to create a new system of Marine Reserves and Marine Protected Areas along Oregon's coast.
+These reserves will help protect critical ocean habitat for seabirds and other marine species.
+The Marine Reserve at Cape Perpetua is adjacent to the Marbled Murrelet Important Bird Area and Portland Audubon's Ten-mile Creek Sanctuary.